martin-deploy-2/how-i-would-k8s/README.md

 2. The GitOps agent installed in the cluster gets notified of the new commit(s) pushed to `main`, and synchronizes the desired state from Git to the cluster.
 The changes take effect immediately.

 Promoting a new version of an application to Staging and Production works the same way as in Rolling.
 The process can be automated, but I want a deploying to Production to be a conscious action for the sake of the example.
-In this case, it isn't a pipeline, but a human operator who updates the `.spec.source.targetRevision` of the appropriate application.
+In this case, it isn't a pipeline, but a human operator who updates the `.spec.source.targetRevision` of the appropriate Argo application.
 The GitOps agent installed in the cluster will pick up the new commit(s) and do its usual magic.

 The strict versioning of everything was worth it: promoting a new version of an application from cluster to cluster is about updating a version number!